 PARTICIPATING TEACHERS’ RESPONSIBILITIES: (Sacramento County Media Teachers)

-- Introduce PSA unit to students.
-(Start no later than the first week of January 2019.)
+Introduce PSA unit to students.
+(Start no later than mid-February 2021.

 PARTICIPATING STUDENT’S RESPONSIBILITIES